 A simple way to do this is using a separate bag for your makeup brushes.

 Having a separate bag for your makeup brushes is a great option for those looking for every day storage options for brushes and makeup.

 If you don’t want to sort through your makeup when packing, you can just throw both bags in your suitcase and go.

-You can rest assured you didn’t forget anything since you just had to throw your 2 daily bags in your luggage.
+You can rest assured you didn’t forget anything since you only had to put your 2 daily makeup bags in your luggage.

 Hanging toiletry organizers are a great all-in-one solution for packing both makeup and toiletries.

 The ability to hang the organizers helps keep bathroom counter space clear, too.
 Plus, it’s a lifesaver for tiny spaces, where you might not have counter space at all!

 A typical makeup bag or clutch is small and portable, which makes it great for minimalists and backpackers.